Loading...

 First, Some Personal Backstory And Perspective

 Please be patient with me as I step you through some personal backstory.
 When IMPEX released the 33 RPM reissue for Sing and Dance with Frank Sinatra in late 2020, it was somewhat of an inspiration for me.
 I always enjoyed Frank as my father was a big fan and he had several titles in his collection.
-He and my mom also saw Frank several times in Las Vegas.
+He and my mom also saw Frank a few times in Las Vegas.
 I remember listening to some of his most famous albums with the entire family on many Sunday mornings after breakfast and church.

 Even with that in mind, I never spent much time collecting or listening to Sinatra on my own during my teenage and adult years.
 The IMPEX reissue really inspired me to take a deep dive and discover more about the different phases of Sinatra's career—especially the early years.
 I purchased a mint copy of the MOFI Sinatra box set back in the late 1980s from a local record store that was closing.
 CDs were sweeping across the industry and taking over the marketplace.
 I only paid $50, which of course was an absolute steal when compared to today's Discogs prices.
 I never thought twice about it at the time, as again, vinyl LPs were on their way out and I was just curious about Frank's music.

-I am a little embarrassed to say that in over 30 years of owning this box set, I rarely listened more than a couple of times to those MOFI LPs.
+I am a little embarrassed to say that in over 30 years of owning this highly desired box set, I rarely listened more than a couple of times to those MOFI LPs.
 The IMPEX reissue motivated me to spend a considerable amount of time with all 16 albums, and then I was really hooked.
-Sound quality was good to excellent depending on the title, but that quiet Japanese vinyl made it all quite enjoyable.
+Sound quality was good to excellent depending on the title, but that quiet Japanese vinyl made it all more enjoyable.
 Based on those listening sessions alone, I soon understood why Sinatra's nick name was "The Chairman of the Board," and why he was so loved and respected.

 Just A Great Sounding Reissue or Something Very Very Special?

 Why the lengthy preamble?
 All of these personal anecdotes leads me to the new 45 RPM IMPEX 1STEP for Sing and Dance with Frank Sinatra.
 If the performance and sound quality of the original 33 RPM IMPEX pressing really got me jump started, what more can the 1STEP offer?
 The 33 RPM pressing is one of the finest reissues that I have in my entire collection in terms of performance and sound quality.
-However, the 1STEP not only takes it to another level, it will leave you somewhat mesmerized and floating in wonderment and appreciation on virtually every track.
+However, the 1STEP not only takes it to another level, it will leave you somewhat floating in wonderment and appreciation on virtually every track.

 This is the kind of reissue that could truly inspire many of our younger generations to now not only follow my deep dive into Sinatra, but also into the amazing advantages of vinyl!
 I will get into the specifics below, but the 45 RPM cut, the use of the super quiet Neotech VR900 Supreme vinyl, and the amazing quality of the overall presentation and packaging makes this reissue both a superb addition to your music collection, but also an investment in the very best that this hobby can offer!